thephpleague/flysystem/readme.md

 * Integrate well with other packages/frameworks.
 * Be cacheable.
 * Emulate directories in systems that support none, like AwsS3.
+* Support third party plugins.
+* Make it easy to test your filesystem interactions.

 # Installation